robertfischer3/fischer3_a2a_introduction/docs/non-technical/02_security/Security_for_Non_Technical_Personnel.md

 ### Threat 6: Injection Attacks (Tampering)

 #### What It Is
-An attacker embeds malicious code or commands in data sent to an agent, causing it to execute unintended actions.
+An attacker embeds malicious code or commands into data sent to an agent, causing the agent to execute unintended actions, often leading to data breach or corruption.

 #### Real-World Analogy
 Someone submits a form with "John Doe; also delete all records" as their name.
-If the system doesn't validate inputs, it might execute the delete command.
+If the system doesn't validate the input, it might treat the malicious command as a valid instruction and execute it.

 #### How It Happens in A2A Systems